DakobedBard/dsi-spark/pair.md

    from collectons import Counter
    ```

-2. Start a local cluster just as you have done this morning.
-Load the text file into an RDD.
-Map the lines
+2. Load the text file into an RDD.
+Map the lines to dictionaries.
-   to dictionaries.
 Take the first 2 lines to confirm your results.

    ```python
    data_raw = sc.textFile('s3n://[YOUR_AWS_ACCESS_KEY_ID]:[YOUR_AWS_SECRET_ACCESS_KEY]@newsgroup/news.txt')